Zajjaj-Khan/Face_Recognition.JS/README.md

 ## How it Works

-Your webCam provides input to the tenflow model which are embed in this code. and based on results it provides output.It could be complete written in javascript.
+Your webCam provides input to the tenflow model which are embed in this code. and based on results it provides output.

 ## Features